MileHacker Logo

 Entry Fees and Immigration Procedures

-Visa fees change by nationality and visa type.
+Visa charges change by nationality and visa type.
 US citizens typically pay more due to reciprocity agreements.
 Upon arrival, present your passport and visa.
 Fingerprints are typically needed for most foreign visitors aged 14-70.
 Customs declarations may be needed.

 Generally, no special permits are needed for travel to Dali for tourism.
 However, specific restrictions or permits might apply to certain border areas or remote regions of Yunnan.
 As of early 2024, no specific vaccination requirements exist for entry into China for most nationalities.